-Paralegal employment is expected to grow 28% in the next decade, much faster than the average for all occupations, according to the US Labor Bureau.
+Paralegal employment is expected to grow 18% in the next decade, about average for the US job market.

 This demand is spurred by a number of factors.
 For one, legal action is becoming more requested as businesses and individuals become more conscious of the need to protect property, especially in the areas of intellectual property, international law, criminal law, and environmental law.